 Having a set of dice can come in handy for a lot of games.
-You can design your own board-game, or alternatively, there are a number of great ESL board-games that have already been made.
+You can design your board game, or many great ESL board games have already been made.

 One of the best games with dice has to do with writing a specific date.
 This is a good way to get students to practice their English while also working on their math skills.

 Divide the whiteboard in half and split the group into two teams.

 As the teacher, you are in charge of rolling the dice.
 For the first variation of the game, roll just three numbers.
 Explain that the first number is the month of year, and the second and third numbers must be multiplied for the date of the month.
 Whichever team writes the entire date out in English correctly wins a point.

 Example: The numbers rolled are 3 – 4 – 2

 The date is: 4 x 2 = 8